srvanderplas/FeatureHierarchy/FullPaper/Revision/ReviewerComments.md

 - Revisit the sentence "...the mentioning of specific colors is indicative of participants' distraction from the intended target towards an imbalance of the color/cluster distribution." for clarification.
 Also, discuss why the plot types associated with clustering had significantly fewer correct evaluations more thoroughly.
     - *We have re-written the sentence for clarification.
 Supplement C contains a lot more detail on how the group imbalance (measured in gini impurity as well as the absence of individual ellipses) affected accuracy of lineup evaluations, particularly for lineups with a design tailored for emphasizing clusters.*
 - Discussion of additive effects can benefit from the psychophysics literature on integrality (or separability) of perceptual dimensions (Garner & Felfoldy, Integrality of stimulus dimensions in various types of information processing, 1970).
+    - *Thank you for pointing out the reference.
+We've expanded the discussion accordingly.*
 - Page 19: table 2 -> Table 2
     - *Fixed*